balesz/SuperSubtitles.bundle/README.md

 SuperSubtitles.bundle
 =====================

 This is an agent plugin for Plex.
-You can download subtitles from SuperSubtitles (feliratok.info).
+You can download subtitles from SuperSubtitles (feliratok.info)